 A bamboo toothbrush: My favourite product has been from Save Some Green (unfortunately they deliver within the UK only).
 There are plenty on Amazon and from experience, I would recommend not getting the charcoal bristles as they tend to lose their shape very quickly and I’m not convinced they’re good for your teeth.
 Something like this should be better!

-Toothpaste tabs: I’ve been using the Lush toothy tabs for a while (note that the charcoal ones are definitely an acquired taste!), although this one (UK only) certainly looks interesting.
+Toothpaste tabs: I’ve been using the Lush toothy tabs for a while (note that the charcoal ones are definitely an acquired taste!), although this one certainly looks interesting.
 Note that any natural toothpaste doesn’t use fluoride.

 A Diva cup: I’ll admit I bought this around a year before I ended up using it (mainly because I was always away when I was on my period and didn’t want to try it out on the road).
 I’ve since gotten over that and can’t believe how easy they are to use and how much money it’ll save me in the long-run – just make sure you buy the correct size (there’s a different one for women who’ve had children).
 Seriously ladies, buy a Diva Cup!
 (Also available from REI) You can also get reusable pads and pants (in the UK), too.